Is there evidence that cholesterol medication is helping or hurting your joints?

-An international team of university researchers and various national councils published these findings in the journal Arthritis care and research:
+In August 2019, an international team of university researchers and various national councils published these findings in the journal Arthritis Care and Research (1).

-- The research surrounding the possible relationship between statins use and outcomes in knee osteoarthritis is limited.
+- The research surrounding the possible relationship between statin use and outcomes in knee osteoarthritis is limited.

 - This study examined 1,127 adults for 4 years who took statins.

 - What the researchers were looking for was how did statin use influence: